JonasNorling/guitarboard/README.md

 should run from battery power or an isolated power supply (not mains earth referenced).

-The acceptable input voltage is around 5 to 9 V and the current draw lands at about 80mA (168MHz, 25% CPU awake) — that should give you about 24 hours runtime on 4 AA cells.
+The acceptable input voltage is around 4 to 9 V and the current draw lands at about 80mA (168MHz, 25% CPU awake) — that should give you about 24 hours runtime on 4 AA cells.

 There is also a micro-USB connector on the board that can be used to provide power.
-The USB and power headers are diode-ORed so that both can be connected simultaneously without current flowing in weird directions.
+Note that the USB bus power is connected to the power input terminal, so avoid connecting another power supply (such as a battery) at the same time as USB.
 The USB power from a computer can be quite noisy, so it may be a bad idea to use it from an audio quality point of view.
 Also, connecting the audio output to the same computer or another grounded system will create funny ground effects that add additional noise components.

 ### I/O options